Amended in 2004

 WEL believes that workers must be able to engage in employment without discrimination because of their caring responsibilities, and efforts must be made to minimize the conflict between the two roles.

-WEL urges governments to support the provision of accessible, quality childcare and respite care on an equitable basis, the costs of which should be shared by parents, governments, employers and other stakeholders.
+WEL urges governments to support the provision of accessible, quality childcare and respite care on an equitable basis, these costs to be shared by parents, governments, employers and other stakeholders.

-WEL supports the International Labour Organisation Convention No. 156: Equal Opportunities and Equal Treatment for Men and Women Workers: Workers with Family Responsibilities, which advocates work practices which accept that both men and women have family responsibilities and urges the Government to ensure its implementation in full.
+WEL supports the International Labour Organisation Convention No. 156: Equal Opportunities and Equal Treatment for Men and Women Workers: Workers with Family Responsibilities, which advocates work practices which accept that both men and women have family responsibilities and urges the Government to ensure its implementation.

 WEL supports a system of paid parental leave which is at least equal to that in the ILO Maternity Protection Convention.
 Such a system would ensure payment to women who are unemployed, and/or engaged on a casual and contract basis and those who do not meet traditional service requirements.
-WEL urges the federal government to affirm its commitment to paid parental leave, as would be required by a full, unreserved ratification of the United Nations Convention on the Elimination of all Forms of Discrimination Against Women.
+WEL urges the federal government to affirm its commitment to paid parental leave.

 Whilst recognising the needs of women not in paid employment, paid parental leave should not be subsumed under welfare payments, and, though government funded, should be paid through the employer.